Mattiabe98/high_frequency_laboratory/README.md

-# high_frequency_laboratory
-Set of parsers and plots of 5G meassuments.
+# High Frequency Lab Experience
+This repository contains: a set of CPE data parsers from 5G meassurements and matlab files to plot the data.
+* A set of CPE data parsers from 5G meassurements that output a cvs file
+* A matlab file to preprare the cvs
+* A matlab file "plot_heatmap" to plot the data